ing-bank/baker/docs/sections/versions/baker-3-release-notes.md

 It is now possible to create interactions that return their events in a Future or CompletableFuture.
 When using this Baker can close threads instead of blocking a thread.
 Which in turn again improves performance.
-The downside of using async interaction that some validations cannot be done anymore due to type erasure.
+The downside of using async interaction is that some validations cannot be done anymore due to type erasure.

 To use this in Scala you just return a Future of the result of your interaction.
-In Java you need to return a CompletableFuture of your result and add a AsyncInteraction annotation on top of your InteractionInstance.
+In Java you need to return a CompletableFuture of your result and add an AsyncInteraction annotation on top of your InteractionInstance.

 ## Deprecated/Removed
 ### EventListener